sween/intersystems-cache-humanapi-client/README.md

 HumanAPI recently launched on July 4th weekend of 2013, and has been confirmed as a platform to build applications on top of in different capacities.

 ##InterSystems Cache
+InterSystems Caché® is an advanced object database that provides in-memory speed with persistence, and the ability to handle huge volumes of transactional data.
+Plus, it can run SQL faster than relational databases.
+Caché enables rapid Web application development, massive scalability, and real-time queries against transactional data – with minimal maintenance and hardware requirements.

 GitHub by [@ronsween](http://twitter.com/#!/ronsween)for proper tracking of enhancements and maintenance.